fbarreir/prp-osg-cvmfs/k8s/cvmfs/README.txt

 # the daemonset will need service account
 kubectl create -f  accounts/

+# edit configuration/default.local to your desired frontier squid
-# create a configmap with the desired local configuration
+# then create the configmap to upload the local configuration to kubernetes
 kubectl create configmap cvmfs-config --from-file=cvmfs-config=configuration/default.local

 # create the CVMFS supporting processes in default cvmfs namespace